NXP: Three Scenarios To A Merger Arb With Limited Downside

 2) The EC doesn't OK the deal which will mean an extended review that could last up to four months, after which it will either be cleared or not.

 We believe that Qualcomm probably felt good that there were not too many issues with the deal and it would get approved either now or eventually.
-And if it didn't get approved immediately, right now they could do with the extra time to get the shares tendered and the cash sorted out.
+And if it didn't get approved immediately, right now they could do with the extra time to get the shares tendered.
 We believe chances are the deal will get the clearance and we will know in the next few days.

 The big hurdle is the tender.